 While they were eating, Jesus took bread, gave thanks and broke it, and gave it to his disciples, saying....
 (Matt.
 26:26)

-This is the verse prior to Jesus' statement above, and it is critical for understanding the nature of the bread Jesus handed to his students.
+This is the verse prior to Jesus' statement above, and though it is slightly mistranslated, it is critical for understanding the nature of the bread Jesus handed to his students.

-First, the bread was not the meal.
-The statement is clear that they were already eating when Jesus took the bread.
+The Greek verse is clear that they were already eating when Jesus took the bread.
 The Greek word is ἐσθίω (esthiō), and this communicates that they were already eating when Jesus took the bread.
 The translation appropriately says:

 "While they were eating...."